 To do this, navigate to the “Devices” tab on the Application home page and click the “Register Device” button.

-In the Register Device panel, you’ll need to complete the forms for the Device ID and the Device EUI, that must consist of exactly 8 bytes, given in hexadecimal.
+In the Register Device panel, you’ll need to complete the forms for the Device ID and the Device EUI, which must consist of exactly 8 bytes, given in hexadecimal.
 You can get this code directly from your board, following the instructions below.

 Programming the LoraWAN Node in Python using Zerynth

-It’s time to use Zerynth to program your board in Python and get the needed Device EUI of you LoraWAN module.
+It’s time to use Zerynth to program your board in Python and get the needed Device EUI of your LoraWAN module.
 In particular, we’ll use the Zerynth library for the RN2483 LoraWAN chip, mounted on the LoRa Click by Mikroelektronika.